-HISTORICAL SURVEY DATA
+HISTORICAL SURVEY DATA TO 2019

 Prior to 2016, when the Hampshire Swift Survey started, the only breeding Swift records of note were those recorded via the RSPB Swift Inventory.
 Hampshire Swifts has been given access to all these records and they have been meticulously reviewed and collated to create a valuable archive of Swift nest sites going back as far as 1999.
 The value of this database is that the data can be looked at by year as well as by location so observers, whether surveying a local area or visiting somewhere new, can quickly check whether Swifts have ever bred in that area, obtaining a precise location and allowing assessment of whether Swifts are still present.
 Entering new observations on the Hampshire Swift Survey form allows our database to be brought up-to-date.
 It is likely that many sites no longer hold Swifts but some may still have them and all these data are extremely useful.